Posted: 2 years ago, last updated 11 weeks ago.

 8+ year-olds usually have the required skill to enjoy this game.
 Still, it's important for parents and guardians to consider the maturity required to process the game content.
 You do need good exploration and combat skill for this game.
 There's quite a bit of reading although this isn't critical to progressing.
 You can choose whether to use the motions, which can help (or hinder) younger players.

 In the Switch version of the game you can use the (separately purchased) Amiibo characters at any time to create a checkpoint.
 Tapping the amiibo again returns to the checkpoint.
 This offers the ability to save as well as fast travel.

 The Switch version of the game requires you to hold a button down to be able to control the camera.
 You also need to quickly execute Left-Right-Left to do a spin attack and click the stick down to use your shield.
 Also, the dialogue text is smaller on the higher resolution Switch display.
 You can, however, fast forward text on the Switch by pressing B. The Switch version now provides the name of the character who is speaking, which the Wii version didn't do.
 Also, the Switch version interrupts play with dialogue less often, and provides players with optional dialogue icons.

 The Wii game required you to use motion controllers to trigger attacks and other actions in the game.
 You can view the bottom mappings on the screen while playing.
 The game map in dungeons has to be collected before you can use it.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to The Legend of Zelda: Skyward Sword or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to The Legend of Zelda: Skyward Sword in how they play or their theme.
 These are good alternative games to The Legend of Zelda: Skyward Sword, or are a younger rated alternative for players not ready for PEGI 12 or ESRB EVERYONE 10+ games.